 These are just a few ideas.
 Use your imagination and, if you’re really stumped, ask your followers for suggestions.
 They’ll tell you what they want to see!

-The key consideration to market a farm or agricultural company is trust.
-Your logo, website, social media accounts, and content should all work together to increase brand awareness and let your customers know that they can count on you to provide healthy food for their families.
+The key consideration to brand your farm or agricultural company is trust.
+Your farm logo, website, social media accounts, and content should all work together to increase brand awareness and let your customers know that they can count on you to provide healthy food for their families.